-In this series, we've talked about several factors involved in transformation: the power of decision, the power of faith and believing, and today I am sharing more on the importance of slowing down and being present.
+There are several factors involved in transformation: the power of decision, the power of faith and believing, and finally, taking action in today.

 - Where do I REALLY want to live?